Falaxir/nanos-world_yolks-game-panels/README.md

 ### Knowed bugs

 The console is only displayed when there is some specific types of errors.
-The windows version can be buggy, you will have a sick christmas tree text inside the console
+The windows version can be buggy, you will have a sick christmas tree text inside the console.